ATran2000/Intro-to-Comp-Security-Final-Project/README.md

+# Intro_to_Comp_Security_Final_Project

 Class: Introduction to Computer Security
 Assignment: Project
 Group: Eddie Tran, Alvin Tran, Joshua Hou
 Date: 12/14/2021

+About:
+Own implementation of Apple's AirDrop where you can securely send files to other clients on the server.

 Steps To Use Code:
 1) First have the server.py file be in its own directory.